tonylucas/ecvd-js/lesson5/prez/course.md

 console.log(add8(7)); // → 15
 console.log(add5(7)); // → 12
 ```

+--
+# Example
+## Keeping state
-We can use closure to *save the state* of our application at a given time for a given function.
+We can use a closure to *save the state* of our application at a given time in a given scope.

 [Diving deep into closures](http://www.jibbering.com/faq/notes/closures/) <!-- .element: target="_blank" -->

 --
 # Exercice:
 Write a closure containing: